 Unpredictable Autoimmune Disease

-How thankful we are for our autonomic nervous system (ANS).
+We should be thankful for our autonomic nervous system (ANS).
 It keeps us living without conscious effort.
-Essential bodily functions like breathing, heartbeat, disease defense, skin healing and food digestion occur automatically.
+Essential bodily functions like breathing, heartbeat, disease defense, skin healing, and food digestion occur automatically.

 The autoimmune system works with ANS by helping to protect against harmful substances like bacteria, viruses, toxins, cancer cells, and foreign blood and tissue.
 For the estimated 1.5 million Americans with autoimmune disorders like lupus, any human tissue can suffer mistaken identity.
 Then the battle begins with one’s own relentless immune system that does not distinguish between healthy tissue and antigens.

-Since all organs are fair game, symptoms vary among lupus patients.
+Since all organs are fair game or under attack, symptoms vary among lupus patients.
 Premature death results when the target is a vital organ—with heart failure as a common cause.
 Though patients can live longer, the mean range is in the 40s to 50s.

 The Lone Wolf